Josh Levi (singer): 2019–2024: Solo music career, college education and record deal

 In September 2021, Levi signed to Issa Rae's Raedio and Atlantic Records.
 He also released the song "NASA" and its music video.
 In 2022, Levi voiced the character of Aaron Z from the fictional boy band 4*Town in the Pixar animated film Turning Red.
 In April 2022, he earned his first Billboard Hot 100 charting hit with the Billie Eilish and Finneas O'Connell co-written "Nobody Like U" from the film's soundtrack, which peaked at number 49.
 In June 2022, Levi released the remix to his song "Don't They" featuring Normani, from his second extended play DISC TWO.
+In May 12, 2023, Levi released the deluxe to his second extended play called DISC TWO (SCRATCHED UP) which features the viral hit single, "Birthday Dance".
+Levi also announced that he was working on his debut studio album.

+On May 31, 2024 Levi released single SOMETHING MORE.

+2025: HYDRAULIC and tour

+On April 4, 2025, Levi began touring as the support act for Flo on the North American leg of their Access All Areas tour, concluding in Los Angeles on May 25, 2025.

+On June 4, 2025, Levi announced his debut album, HYDRAULIC would be released in the summer of 2025, preceded by the lead single FEEL THE BA$$, and DON'T GO.

+The album's release faced multiple delays; originally slated for a summer release, HYDRAULIC was eventually released on October 10, 2025.
+The album was received to acclaim, with critics praising its "glossy" production choices and Levi's "silky" vocals.
+A primarily pop and R&B record, the album features collaborations with BEAM and Flo and production from MNEK and London on da Track.

+Levi has also hinted on multiple occasions about the possibility of a future tour.